Buying Website Traffic, Should You Be Doing It?

 Every few weeks a publisher will pull me aside and rather quietly ask me a question that I have become really used to hearing.
 “Tyler, should I be buying website traffic”?

 Publishers are rightfully wary of this topic for a couple of reasons.
-The first reason is that it can be viewed as unethical.
+The first reason is that buying website traffic be viewed as unethical.
 Your site is a value to your core audience and to advertisers.
 Buying traffic is sort of cheating both.

-Second, publishers view it as ineffective.
+Second, publishers view buying website traffic as ineffective.
 Low-quality traffic has a much better chance of causing harm than good.
 Even if you don’t see it as an ethical business challenge, it could become a major business risk if done improperly (which is the most common way it is done).

 Below, I’ll walk through which publishers are buying traffic, where they’re buying it from, and what risks exist with utilizing this type of strategy in your publishing business or with your website.

 The Reasons Behind Buying Web Traffic

 Why would a digital publisher who’s creating great content want to buy traffic?